-It is always good to start with the ‘why’, why did I go to Estonia?
+As it is always good to start with the ‘why’, why did I go to Estonia?

 There are a couple of main reasons behind why I went, which are:

-- I am passionate about Guernsey using technology to benefit the community.
+- I am passionate about Guernsey using technology to benefit the community

 - I am interested in how technology can improve public services

-- I am frustrated with the lack of progress and action in Guernsey in the technology and digital space (despite lots of talk about it).
+- I am frustrated with the lack of progress and action in Guernsey in the technology and digital space (despite lots of talk about it)

 My first meeting was with the CEO of Cybernetica, one of Estonia’s leading ICT companies that played a key role in developing much of the technology used within the eGovernment environment in Estonia.
-Oliver, their CEO gave me a great summary on the history of Estonia in the context of where it is now as a digital society.
+Oliver, their CEO, gave me a great summary on the history of Estonia in the context of where it is now as a Digital Society.
 The population of Estonia is 1.3 million people, after gaining independence in 1991 the country moved very swiftly into the technology space and by 1995 had the first online banking platform.
 Today 99.6% of banking transactions are completed online.

 From a connectivity perspective, by 1997 97% of schools in Estonia had internet access, today they view internet access as a social right like drinking from a birch tree.

-A critical foundation to their journey was vision, and vision coming from passionate leaders.
+A critical foundation to their journey was vision, and vision coming from passionate leaders